Sierra del Tigre

 Park History

-The formal protection of the Sierra del Tigre area came through provincial conservation initiatives aimed at preserving natural landscapes within the Tandilia range.
-The reserve was established by the provincial government of Buenos Aires to protect the native grassland and rocky sierra ecosystems from further quarrying and agricultural conversion.
+The Sierra del Tigre Natural Reserve was established in 1973 through a municipal ordinance by the local government of Tandil, making it one of the earliest conservation areas in the region.
+[1] The reserve was set up to protect the native grassland and rocky sierra ecosystems from further quarrying and agricultural conversion, and the site incorporates former quarry land where visitors can still observe historic stone-cutting infrastructure.
 Conservation of the Tandilia range has been championed by local civic organisations and environmental groups in Tandil who recognised the recreational, ecological, and cultural value of the hills.
-The reserve forms part of a broader informal network of protected and semi-protected lands within the Tandilia system.
-Management has focused on controlling invasive plant species, preventing overgrazing by domestic livestock, and developing sustainable tourism infrastructure that allows visitors to enjoy the sierra landscape without causing ecological damage.
+Management has focused on controlling invasive plant species, preventing overgrazing by domestic livestock, and developing sustainable tourism infrastructure.

 Major Trails And Attractions